 Bachelor of Social Work

-Complete a Bachelor of Social Work (BSW) degree from the University of Calgary without leaving the GPRC Grande Prairie Campus.
-When you complete two years of appropriate course work (available through GPRC), you can apply to the UofC to complete your BSW on campus at GPRC.
+Complete a Bachelor of Social Work (BSW) degree without leaving the GPRC Grande Prairie Campus!
+When you complete two years of appropriate course work (available through GPRC), you can apply to our partner university to complete your BSW on campus at GPRC.

 French as a Second Language Certificate of Achievement

 Whether you are an Arts and Education student or a student in another department, you can begin your studies toward the French as a Second Language Certificate of Achievement (FSLCA).